BFA Pre-Art Conservation

 Pre-Art Conservation students, if admitted, will be temporarily classified as BAs in Studio Art, and required to connect with the Pre-Art Conservation adviser, Dr. Annette Stott, as soon as they arrive.

 Regardless of your intended degree, students may submit a portfolio during the admissions process to be considered for scholarships offered by SAAH, determined by the strength of the work submitted.

 16 credits in Art Foundations: 2D Approaches, 3D Approaches, Drawing, and Concepts.

-44 credits in Art History: Survey I, Survey II, one Non-Western Art History class, eight Art History electives.
+44 credits in Art History: World Art I, II, and III, plus eight Art History electives.

-44 in Studio Art: Intermediate Drawing or Life Drawing, Intro to Oil Painting, one 2000 level print making class, Intro to Photo, Sculpture I, Intro to Ceramics, plus five Studio Art, or eMAD electives.
+44 in Studio Art: Intermediate Drawing or Life Drawing, Intro to Oil Painting, one 2000 level print making class, Intro to Photo, Sculpture I, Intro to Ceramics, plus five Studio Art.

 12 credits in Pre-Conservation Studies: Intro to Conservation, Advanced Problems in Art, and Senior Project in Conservation.

 24 credits in Chemistry: General Chemistry, Organic Chem I, Organic Chem II, Organic Chem III, Analysis Equil.
 Systems, and Chem of Elements (include labs)

 24 credits in Language: three classes at the 1000 level and three classes at the 2000 level

 Minimum 110 hours of credit total to complete the degree requirements